fauzaanu/maldives-business-registry-scraper/README.md

 # Maldives Business Registry Scraper

-A crawler using crawlee-python to scrape business registry ( https://business.egov.mv/BusinessRegistry).
+A crawler using crawlee-python to scrape business details from https://business.egov.mv/BusinessRegistry

 > This crawler is a WIP, however you can get a lot of structured data even now.
 Some cleanups and handling of pagination for businessnames, and so on are not yet implemented.